algolia/instantsearch-ios/doc/src/widgets.md

 - **`remainingItemsBeforeLoading`** sets the minimum number of remaining hits to load the next page: if you set it to 10, the next page will be loaded when there are less than 10 items below the last visible item. (defaults to 5)
 - **`showItemsOnEmptyQuery`**, when `false`, will display an empty hits widget when there is no query text entered by the user (defaults to `true`)

 If you are familiar with how `UITableview` and `UICollectionView` work, you know that their `delegate` and `dataSource` methods need to be handled in order to specify their layout and data.
-InstantSearch will help you take care of that with the `HitsController` class, while still letting you specify the look and feel of your widget.
+InstantSearch will help you take care of that while still letting you specify the look and feel of your widget.

 ### Delegate and DataSource